 Stir to combine.
 Heat in your crockpot about an hour to an hour and a half.
 Then either turn off the heat or keep on warm setting.

-To serve: place tortillas on a plate and ladle Nacho Cheese Dip over top.
+To serve: place tortillas on a plate or in a bowl and ladle Nacho Cheese Dip over top.

 Or spoon dip over individual pieces like this.